Wi-Fi Protected Access: Hardware support

-WPA has been designed specifically to work with wireless hardware produced prior to the introduction of WPA protocol, which provides inadequate security through WEP.
+WPA has been designed specifically to work with wireless hardware produced prior to the introduction of the WPA protocol, which provide inadequate security through WEP.
 Some of these devices support WPA only after applying firmware upgrades, which are not available for some legacy devices.

 Wi-Fi devices certified since 2006 support both the WPA and WPA2 security protocols.
 WPA3 is required since July 1, 2020.

 WPA terminology

 Different WPA versions and protection mechanisms can be distinguished based on the target end-user (such as WEP, WPA, WPA2, WPA3) and the method of authentication key distribution, as well as the encryption protocol used.
 As of July 2020, WPA3 is the latest iteration of the WPA standard, bringing enhanced security features and addressing vulnerabilities found in WPA2.
 WPA3 improves authentication methods and employs stronger encryption protocols, making it the recommended choice for securing Wi-Fi networks.

 Target users (authentication key distribution)

 WPA-Personal

 Also referred to as WPA-PSK (pre-shared key) mode, this is designed for home, small office and basic uses and does not require an authentication server.
-Each wireless network device encrypts the network traffic by deriving its 128-bit encryption key from a 256-bit shared key.
+Each wireless network device encrypts the network traffic by using its 128-bit encryption key obtained during the Temporal Key Integrity Protocol keys derivation from a 256-bit shared key.
 This key may be entered either as a string of 64 hexadecimal digits, or as a passphrase of 8 to 63 printable ASCII characters.
 This pass-phrase-to-PSK mapping is nevertheless not binding, as Annex J is informative in the latest 802.11 standard.
 If ASCII characters are used, the 256-bit key is calculated by applying the PBKDF2 key derivation function to the passphrase, using the SSID as the salt and 4096 iterations of HMAC-SHA1.
 WPA-Personal mode is available on all three WPA versions.